LPDI-EPFL/masif/README.md

 encoded in each descriptor and the final output depend on the application-specific training data and the optimization objective, meaning that the same architecture can be repurposed for various tasks.

 This repository contains a protocol to prepare protein structure files into feature-rich surfaces (with both geometric and chemical features), to decompose these into patches, and to identify patterns in these using deep geometric learning.
-To show the potential of the approach, we showcase three proof-of-concept applications (Fig. 1e):
+To show the potential of the approach, we showcase three proof-of-concept applications:
 a) ligand prediction for protein binding pockets (MaSIF-ligand); b) protein-protein interaction (PPI) site prediction in protein surfaces, to predict which surface patches on a protein are more likely to interact with other proteins (MaSIF-site); c) ultrafast scanning of surfaces, where we use surface fingerprints from binding partners to predict the structural configuration of protein-protein complexes (MaSIF-search).

-The repository reproduces the experiments found in:
+This repository reproduces the experiments of:

 Gainza, P., Sverrisson, F., Monti, F., Rodola, E., Bronstein, M. M., & Correia, B. E. (2019).
 Deciphering interaction fingerprints from protein molecular surfaces. bioRxiv, 606202.